fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 chartPresent: false
 ---

 FusionCharts Suite XT includes the **FusionCharts PHP wrapper** that lets you create interactive, data-driven charts in your PHP website without writing any JavaScript code.
 JavaScript and HTML code is used to generate charts in the browsers.
-The server-side PHP wrapper generates the required JavaScript and HTML code as a string, which is then used to render charts.
+The wrapper receives the parameter which automatically generates the JavaScript and HTML code required to render the chart.

 In this article, we will show you how you can download and install the `FusionCharts PHP` wrapper and all the other dependencies on your system.

 > The FusionCharts PHP server-side wrapper requires PHP 5 or higher.

 ## Install FusionCharts PHP Wrapper

-In order to install and start working with FusionCharts PHP wrapper you need to:

-### Step 1

 In order to install and start working with PHP-FusionCharts you need to [download](https://www.fusioncharts.com/download/) the FusionCharts Suite XT package which contains: